-One account can create up to 100 automatic snapshot policies in one region.
+Each account can create up to 100 automatic snapshot policies in a region.
 For more information about how to create automatic snapshot policies, see Apply or disable an automatic snapshot policy.
 You can set the following time-related parameters for an automatic snapshot policy:

-You can set the snapshot retention time appropriately based on characteristics of your own industry and the data update cycle.
-The snapshot retention time is related to the number of snapshots.
-After the snapshot quota is reached, the earliest automatic snapshots are automatically deleted.
+You can set the snapshot retention period based on business characteristics and the data update cycle.
+The snapshot retention period and the number of snapshots are mutually related.
+If the snapshot quota is exhausted, the earliest automatic snapshot is deleted.

 Snapshots are charged based on the storage space they occupy.
 As more snapshots are stored, a larger storage space is occupied, increasing the cost.
 For more information about how to reduce snapshot costs, see Reduce snapshot fees.